astronomer/docs/astro/connect-aws.md

 #### Step 3: Confirm connectivity

-When Astronomer support confirms that the Amazon Route 53 connection is complete, confirm Astro can communicate with the connected applications.
+When Astronomer support confirms that the Amazon Route 53 Shared rule was associated with Astro VPC, confirm Astro can resolve hostnames from Private hosted zone.

 </TabItem>
 </Tabs>